vannarho-fas/PotentialFutureExposureAWSSpark/README.md

-# Potential Future Exposure estimation using AWS Elastic Map Reduce & Spark
+# Potential Future Exposure estimation using QuantLib, AWS Elastic Map Reduce & Spark

 *A proof of concept ("POC") for estimating potential future exposure ("PFE") with QuantLib and AWS Elastic Map Reduce ("EMR").*